opus1993/pubrepo/content/post/2021-03-26-data-evangelist-part-5/index.md

 The same rigor and standards really need to be universal to allow for rotational development and project embedding.
 Whether working in modern econometrics or epidemiology, emerging techniques are front and center.
 Many of the same techniques are also useful in industrial contexts.
 There is much to be learned from one another between domains.

-There is also a need to align technical assessments of candidates for DS and analytics roles, and make it clear what is required to advance from a junior to a senior position.
-Even the job-posting requirements language must be clarified to attract the right talent and ensure candidates understand the expectations.
+There is also a need to align technical assessments of candidates for DS and analytics job postings, and make it clear what is required to advance from a junior to a senior position.
+Even the job posting requirements language must be clarified to attract the right talent and ensure candidates understand the expectations.

 > Every path to digital competency is going to be different.
 Like [Paige Bailey](https://twitter.com/DynamicWebPaige/status/1360303252219154432), I want not to be surprised if a data scientist used to be a biologist, or a bartender, or a geologist.
 DS skills do not require an ivory tower, or time sacrificed on acronyms for a Ph.D.
 Your Github should be your CV.